 The Christian fundamentalist version of the Apocalypse goes something like this: when things got bad enough, including fulfillment of various “prophecies’ like nuclear war in the Middle East, Jesus will appear in the clouds and magnetically draw all true believers to him in an event known as the Rapture, a chaotic and dangerous event for those left on earth as cars and airplanes suddenly became driverless.

 After the true believers are whisked up into the clouds, things will get really bad here on earth and the believers will sit in the sky with Jesus and watch horrible things happen – war, famine, and the like to all of us who remain on earth, not just some of us the way it is now.
 They will watch it like we currently watch catastrophic films for entertainment, smugly safe and comfortable.
 After some time of horror, known as the Tribulations, Jesus will duke it out with the Antichrist and after winning, Jesus and his followers will return to earth and Jesus will reign in peace for one thousand years.

 I won’t delve into the Muslim and Jewish fundamentalist versions of apocalypse, but for anyone interested, I highly recommend the work of Gershom Gorenberg, a Jerusalem -based scholar and author who wrote the book End of days: Fundamentalism and the Struggle for the Temple Mount.
 You could start with his article Ariel Sharon: Messenger of Abrahamic Apocalypse

-The above article can also illuminate how the various political versions of apocalypse contributed, and continue to contribute, to the violence and ever-polarizing activities that result in the emergence of ISIS and who knows what else might be incubating in the mix of apocalyptic belief systems on all sides.
+The article illuminates how the various political versions of apocalypse contributed, and continue to contribute, to the violence and ever-polarizing activities that result in the emergence of ISIS and who knows what else might be incubating in the mix of apocalyptic belief systems on all sides.

 Apocalypse as Genre